 1. Import Compliance Takes Too Much Time

-One of the main reasons that we hear from companies for letting their compliance slip is that it takes too long to build and maintain a trade compliance program.
+One of the main reasons we hear from companies for letting their compliance slip is that it takes too long to build and maintain a trade compliance program.

 While it is true that a program can take time to develop, and it needs to be maintained, the truth is that a program can help your shipments move more quickly through Customs.
-This means that you can actually save time with a comprehensive Import Compliance program.
+This means that you can save time with a comprehensive Import Compliance program.

 2. Trade Compliance Costs Too Much

-3. Customs Won’t Bother Us
+3. Customs Won’t Bother Me

 The truth is that Customs has a variety of Quick Response Audits that they can use to target a single issue for any importer of any size.
 When you are caught, you will experience costly fines, and your products will get caught up at the border- this can cause your business to look bad and sour your customer relationships.

-4. Our Broker Takes Care Of Everything
+4. Our Broker Handles Everything

 This means that you need to understand all aspects of your trade compliance, and therefore you should only work with import consultants that you trust!

 The trade consultants at Export Solutions have the years and experience that you need to protect your company from costly fines and penalties.
-Our team will work with you to ensure your business processes and functions are compliant with relevant trade regulations.